20% off your first purchase with code: SHOP24

 Some videos to introduce students to these important figures are:

 To open up a discussion of the Civil Rights Movement, I show the video Our Friend, Martin.
-This is also probably available in your media center.
+It is probably available in your media center.
 However, you can view it for free on Youtube.

-Our Friend, Martin is an animated movie that takes students on an exciting and eye-opening journey through time.
+This animated movie takes students on an exciting and eye-opening journey through time.
 It tackles complex issues like racism, discrimination, and the importance of empathy in a very understandable way.
-The kids always get very engrossed in this movie because it's told from the perspective of a group children as an exciting narrative, not a documentary.
+The kids always get very engrossed in this movie because it’s told from the perspective of a group children as an exciting narrative, not a documentary.

 It’s a great movie that will get all of your students interested in the Civil Rights Movement.